svenkubiak/simple-http/README.md

     .send();
 ```

-As simple HTTP is build around the Java Http client you are able to use any of the default configuration options available.
+As Simple HTTP is build around the default Java HTTP Client you are able to use any of the default configuration options available.
 See https://docs.oracle.com/en/java/javase/21/core/java-networking.html for reference.

 Failsafe
 ------------------
 Since version 1.1.0 you can use a circuit breaker inspired failsafe.
-You can configure that after n failed requests the HTTP client should not send any further requests until a certain time has passed.
+You can configure that after n failed requests (=all non 2xx status) the HTTP client should not send any further requests until a certain time has passed.

 ```
 Result result = Http
     .get("https://github.com")
-    .withFailsafe(5, Duration.of(5, ChronoUnit.SECONDS))
+    .withFailsafe(3, Duration.of(5, ChronoUnit.MINUTES)) // After 3 non-successful request, pause for 5 minute before continuing
     .send();
 ```